At one point or another, we felt angry, betrayed, hurt, and utterly disappointed at someone.

 It will cause you to irrationally and impulsively react to certain situations which can compromise your relationship with other people.
 But how does one let go of anger and hate?

-We asked experts to share their insights on how to deal with these emotions in a healthy way.
+Here are ways on how to deal with these emotions in a healthy way, as discussed by experts.

 Clinical Psychologist | Founder, Purple Heart Behavioral Health LLC | Best Selling Author | Transformational Speaker